zenprotocol/docs/docs/root/contracts/tutorial.rst

         ( state       : option Zen.Types.data )
         : Zen.Types.contractResult `Zen.Cost.t` n

-where :fsharp:`n` is the cost of the function and equal to :fsharp:`cf txSkel context contractId command sender messageBody wallet state`.
+where :fsharp:`n` is the cost of the function and equal to :fsharp:`cf txSkel context command sender messageBody wallet state`
+(notice that :fsharp:`cf` doesn't take the :fsharp:`contractId` as an argument, since the cost shouldn't depend on it).

 In practice we usually don't actually have to specify the times of the parameters, as they would be inferred by the compiler.